 The decision marks the latest stage in a long Chinese effort to lower the dollar’s international monetary dominance.
 Yet the US Treasury joined the other international representatives on the IMF executive board in unanimously approving the renminbi’s inclusion.
 The US believes that, by obliging Beijing to open up its capital markets and other parts of the economy as a quid pro quo for the renminbi upgrading, the West has won a worthwhile prize in accelerating China’s international economic integration.

 Zhou Xiaochuan, governor of the People’s Bank of China, has been the public face of Beijing’s SDR campaign.
-He said at the end of March in Paris that China intended issuing domestically orientated SDR-denominated bonds to promote the composite currency’s use.
+He said at end-March in Paris that China intended issuing domestically orientated SDR-denominated bonds to promote the composite currency’s use.
+Up to now, however, the start date has been uncertain.

-A nascent market in SDR bonds started in the early 1980s but never took off, because of the wide gulf between the official use of the SDR as a reserve currency unit and the virtually non-existent private market for the SDR in market transactions.
+A nascent market in SDR bonds started in the early 1980s, but never took off, because of the wide gulf between the official use of the SDR as a reserve currency unit for central bank and the virtually non-existent private market for the SDR as in market transactions.
 As a result of latest Chinese action, the gap could narrow in future years.